 Additionally, if you are visiting rural areas of Cambodia, stay with your guide and don’t wander off.
 Cambodia is home to unexploded mines still, so whilst not common, it is best to stick with your guide and don’t walk through jungles by yourself.

 As for all trips, travel insurance is a must.
 There are some fun activities to enjoy whilst in Cambodia and you will want to them, safe in the knowledge that you are insured should anything go wrong.

-Within your destination, you can catch a tuk tuk to anywhere in the city – check with your hotel or hostel if they can help with organising a tuk tuk.
-Often the accommodation includes free tuk tuk rides or they will know of a good driver for you.
-Most trips around a town will cost $2-$4 and you can arrange tuk-tuk driver to take you around a whole city or tourist site for the day.
+Within your destination, you can catch a tuk-tuk to anywhere in the city – check with your hotel or hostel if they can help with organising a tuk-tuk.
+Often the accommodation includes free tuk-tuk rides or they will know of a good driver for you.
+Most trips around a town will cost $2-$4 and you can arrange a tuk-tuk driver to take you around a whole city or tourist site for the day.
 We had a driver take us to the sights of Angkor Wat for just $10.

 If you wish to travel across the region, use the bus network.
 There are hundreds of tourist buses to take you from one city to another in Cambodia.
 You can even catch a night bus that comes complete with Karaoke.
 You don’t need to book these in advance, just have a look at the tour companies or speak with your hotel and book your sear for a bus a day or two in advance.

 Flights are available if you are short on time but they will need to be booked in advance.